How to Use AI for a Free Personal Color Analysis

 The benefits

-• Impartial photo scan to analyze your skin, hair, eyes and likely undertone, then associate to a color season or tonal family.
+- Impartial photo scan to analyze your skin, hair, eyes and likely undertone, then associate to a color season or tonal family — no guesswork, no flattery, just data.

-• Instant ideas: custom palettes, capsule palettes for travel or work, and makeup picks (lip, blush, foundation range) that suit your mapped undertone.
+- Instant ideas: custom palettes, capsule palettes for travel or work, and makeup picks (lip, blush, foundation range) that suit your mapped undertone — delivered in seconds, not weeks.

-• Checks many attributes at once: eye flecks, hair depth, skin surface tone vs. undertone, and lighting clues from shadows and white balance.
+- Checks many attributes at once: eye flecks, hair depth, skin surface tone vs. undertone, and lighting clues from shadows and white balance — the kind of detail a rushed in-person session often misses.

-• Works at scale: process tens or hundreds of images, compare results, and spot patterns across time or devices.
+- Works at scale: process tens or hundreds of images, compare results, and spot patterns across time or devices — useful whether you're a curious individual or a stylist managing multiple clients.

-• Reduces human bias in initial triaging, providing uniform results across comparable inputs.
+- Reduces human bias in initial triaging, providing consistent results across comparable inputs — a genuine advantage over subjective in-person draping.

-• Practical examples: upload a daylight selfie, get soft summer vs. cool winter guidance, feed wardrobe pictures, get keep/alter lists and hex codes.
+- Practical examples: upload a daylight selfie to run a free AI color analysis, get soft summer vs. cool winter guidance in under 60 seconds, then feed wardrobe pictures to receive keep/alter lists and exact hex codes you can take straight to the store.

 The limitations